trustedsec/Titanis/doc/UserGuide/tools/Kerb.md

   This command sends a TGS-REQ to the KDC to request a ticket.

+  The target may either be specified as a service principal name of the form &lt;class&gt;/&lt;instance&gt; or as the name of the account itself.
+For machine accounts, the $ is optional.
+For instance, instead of host/LUMON-FS1, you may simply use LUMON-FS1$ or LUMON-FS1

   The command line must include either a password or a hex-encoded key that is used both for pre-authentication as well as to decrypt the response.
 When specifying the NTLM hash, specify just the NTLM portion with no colon.